 The Patek Philippe timepieces shown below are from the official catalogue and do not represent stock availability.
 If you would like to enquire about a particular model, please contact our Wilmslow showroom.

-Patek Philippe introduces three new very special Grand Complication models for 2020: the 5303R Minute Repeater Tourbillon with an open worked dial revealing the intricate striking and Tourbillon complications, the 5370P Split-Second Chronograph with blue Grand Feu enamel dial and the 5270J Perpetual Calendar Chronograph, an 18ct Yellow Gold interpretation of this legendary model.
+Patek Philippe introduces a selection of new models including three very special Grand Complication models for 2020: the 5303R Minute Repeater Tourbillon with an open worked dial revealing the intricate striking and Tourbillon complications, the 5370P Split-Second Chronograph with blue Grand Feu enamel dial and the 5270J Perpetual Calendar Chronograph, an 18ct Yellow Gold interpretation of this legendary model.

 Since the company was founded in 1839, Patek Philippe has stood out with its consummate skills in mastering horological complications, those additional functions that go beyond the display of hours, minutes, and seconds.